jmai321/pdfmergesep/README.md

 # pdfmergesep
 * Application that lets you merge together multiple PDF files into one or separate individual page(s) from a PDF file.
-* To run simply download executable file, and double click to run.
+* To run simply download repo, run executable file in dist directory (Only tested on MacOS).
 * Developed with Python3 using tktinker and PyPDF2 libraries.